 Remind your website visitors of the limited-time offer through Exit-Intent Popup: When a user moves the mouse cursor outside the website to close the window, a pop-up appears.
 You can use that popup to remind the website visitor about your offer.
 This is a backup strategy just in case your web pages fail to impress the website visitors.

 If you have an email list of potential customers, definitely mail them: Choose CRM software such as HubSpot or MailChimp to send offer emails to more than 1000 consumers at once.
 Driving sales through emails is a no-brainer.

 In the case of phone numbers, reach out to them: You can send text messages to the masses.
 If there is a coupon code involved in the offer, notify about it in the message.

 Run an in-app ad: You will find many mobile applications directly or indirectly in sync with your products.
 Run in-app ads there.

 Free Trial or Demo Version of the Product

-This is for the SaaS products that run on subscription model.
+This is for the SaaS products that run on a subscription model.
 Give a free trial of the software for a limited period.
-Physical products such as deodorants have their samples/testers available on the aisle’s shelf for the consumers to experience the fragrance before making the purchase.
-Similarly, giving a free trial of your SaaS product gives the user an idea about the software so they can make an informed decision about the purchase.
+Physical products such as deodorants have their samples/testers available on the aisle’s shelf to experience the fragrance before making the purchase.
+Similarly, giving a free trial of your SaaS product gives the user an idea about the software to make an informed decision about the purchase.

 Content is the fuel on which all the digital marketing campaigns run.
 Whether it is a social media marketing campaign, SEO campaign, email marketing campaign, every module you work on needs content to drive it.